-As discussed above, these special conditions are applicable to Dassault Aviation Model Falcon 900EX airplanes with modification M3083 installed (Falcon 900EX EASy) and Model Falcon 2000EX airplanes with modification M1691 installed (Falcon 2000EX EASy).
-Should Dassault Aviation apply at a later date for an amendment to the type design to modify any other model included on Type Certificates No. A46EU or A50NM to incorporate the same novel or unusual design feature, the special conditions would apply to those models as well.
+As discussed above, these special conditions are applicable to Boeing

+Model 757-200 airplanes.
+Should the Federal Express Corporation apply at a later date for a supplemental type certificate to modify any other model included on Type Certificate No. A2NM to incorporate the same novel or unusual design feature, the special conditions would apply to that model as well.